Domestic Travel Tours

-If you want to get the main highlights of Japan with as little as hassle as possible, then there is no reason you can't go with an English tour.
-They're particularly beneficial if you have friends or relatives visiting from overseas who want to maximize their vacation time.
+If you want to get the main highlights of Japan with as little as hassle as possible, then there is no reason you can’t go with an English tour.
+They’re particularly beneficial if you have friends or relatives visiting from overseas who want to maximize their vacation time.
 There are also many volunteer guide associations that offer free tours for English speakers.
-Google 'goodwill guides' and you'll find loads.
-While there are many services, we'll just list a few highlights.
+Google ‘goodwill guides’ and you’ll find loads.
+While there are many services, we’ll just list a few highlights.
 Most of these places offer easy on-line booking (in English of course!).
-(Thanks Annamarie Ruelle for this information!)

 Please note that these are in-Japan tours.
 None of these companies offer airfare.

-Private as well as longer 1-2 week tours.
+- Intrepid Travel (http://www.intrepidtravel.com/) – private as well as longer 1-2 week tours.
 Intrepid tours offer many scripted activities as well as lots of free time to explore on your own.

-A Subsidiary of Japan's number one travel agency, JTB Sunrise Tours specialize in a vareity of group and private tours to everywhere in Japan.
+- JTB Sunrise Tours (http://www.jtb-sunrisetours.jp/) - a subsidiary of Japan’s number one travel agency, JTB Sunrise Tours specialize in a vareity of group and private tours to everywhere in Japan.